 - One Facebook closed forum of persons with dementia, caregivers and advocates is at: Memory People Opens in new window (membership by approval only).
 This is an excellent online community on dementia, has a wide membership, and is well moderated.
 It is very good for shared experiences around the shared challenges and experiences around dementia and care.
 Note that members span many countries and as mostly tend to be from developed countries, members from India may need to take into account our different situation in India, especially for areas like available services and facilities, etc.

 - Some India-based Facebook groups are also available.
-The ones listed here are all public groups; anyone on Facebook can read the posts made here: These are: Alzheimer’s Disease in India Opens in new window, Silver Innings Alzheimer’s India Opens in new window, and Caregivers Link Opens in new window.
+One public groups, where anyone on Facebook can read the postsis Silver Innings Alzheimer’s India Opens in new window

 Some communities are not Facebook-based.
 Examples: